Theomat/theomat.github.io/_pages/about.md

 ## News

+Future:

+- June: I will try to go to a [summer school on complexity](https://epit2023.sciencesconf.org/)
+- June-July: I will welcome one internp at LaBRI
+- April: I will present some of my work at SPIN, GT DAAL and at MTV

+2023:

 - March: I will be in Warsaw again!
-- February: Our paper WikiCoder: Learning to Write Knowledge-Powered Code has been accetpted at SPIN (ETAPS).
+- February: Our paper [WikiCoder: Learning to Write Knowledge-Powered Code](https://arxiv.org/abs/2303.08574) has been accepted at SPIN (ETAPS).
 - January: Our paper [Challenges of Acquiring Compositional Inductive Biases via Meta-Learning](https://proceedings.mlr.press/v191/anastacio22a.html) is finally published in the ECML/PKDD Workshop on Meta-Knowledge Transfer

 2022: